krasimir/deb.js/README.md

 deb.js
 ======

-A library that:
+### ~1.5K minimalistic JavaScript library for debugging in the browser

 * works on functional level
-* groups your `console.log` statements and place them in the right context
+* groups your `console.log` statements and place them in a proper context
-* displays stack trace, passed arguments and execution time
+* displays stack traces, passed arguments and execution time

-### ~1.5K minimalistic JavaScript library for debugging in the browser

 ## Usage